renfengyue/QtMUSimulator/README.md

 it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.

-QtMUSimulator is a MU Simulator used to publish Sample Value to link layer, it works in Linux (Ubuntu 16.04 32bit).
+QtMUSimulator is a MU Simulator used to publish Sample Value, some basic tests are done only in Ubuntu 16.04 32bit.
 The HMI of QtMUSimulator is design based on QT Creator 2.7.2.
 If you want to build the project, you should install QT Creator 2.7.2 or higher version.
 In additional, pcap is a dependent library when executing building.